GabrielTofvesson/ASMThread/README.md

 successful thread-switch is attempted (in case one was missed when the thread was locked).

+**SPECIAL NOTE:** The main thread _cannot_ be exited!
+If you think about it, it would be unreasonable that the main thread should be exited, since there would be nowhere for the thread-switcing routine to return to.
+As such, the main thread will simply branch to an infinite loop when it calls *threadexit*.
+In the future, I hope to implement a flag that declares the main thread as exited, in which case it is skipped until all other threads have exited.
+If all threads have exited, the threading system should reasonably be disabled and the processor should probably be put into deepsleep indefinitely.

 ## TODOS:
 * Automatic thread-switching after unlock if a switch was missed
 * Smarter malloc
 * Dynamic thread-count updating
 * Faster thread-switching
 * Runtime thread-instruction variability
+* Main-thread exiting (auto dsleep)

 ## Tested platforms:
 * Tiva C-series